 When you act to reduce any negative impact or maximise any positive impact, you must ensure that this does not create a negative impact on service users and/or staff belonging to groups that share protected characteristics.
-Please use table 4 to record actions that will be taken to remove or minimise any potential negative impact from library staff
+Please use table 4 to record actions that will be taken to remove or minimise any potential negative impact

-3.2 Additional information needed to determine impact of proposed change and an experience of provide mint to appropriate data or reporter Additional information needed and or Consultation Findings Information source Date for completion Feedback from individuals with protected characteristics who use affected Libraries Consultation Phase 1 finished Phase 1 April 2021 libraries: what library services do they use; most valued services and/or 14 March 2021 Phase 2 consultation activities; impact on them and on their community - Feedback on options May to July 2021 To what extent is it reasonable to assume residents can travel 1.213 miles to use a larger library with more facilities Libraries Consultation Phase 1 finished 14 March 2021 April 2021 Ideas for cost neutral alternatives to closing the libraries from local residents to benefit all local residents.
-All viable options will be considered for inclusion in options report which will comprise an equalities review and further consultation with residents Libraries Consultation, Email, Webinars, Workshops, Other Council departments and Community groups Options to Cabinet 17 May 2021 followed by Phase 2 Libraries Consultation April 2021 Feedback on options from LGBTQ+ community on impact, positive or negative, on gender identity or sexual orientation Libraries Consultation Phase 2 July 2021 Feedback on options from the diverse range of Croydon's religious communities Libraries Consultation Phase 2 July 2021
+3.2 Additional information needed to determine impact of proposed change attach evidence of provide link to appropriate data of reports.
+Additional information needed and or Consultation Findings Information source Date for completion Feedback from individuals with protected characteristics who use affected Libraries Consultation Phase 1 finished Phase 1 April 2021 libraries: what library services do they use; most valued services and/or 14 March 2021 Phase 2 consultation activities; impact on them and on their community, opening hours, what May to July 2021 would they like to see/what's missing? - Feedback on options To what extent is it reasonable to assume residents can travel 1.213 miles to use a larger library with more facilities Libraries Consultation Phase 1 finished 14 March 2021 April 2021 Ideas for cost neutral alternatives to closing the libraries from local residents to benefit all local residents.
+All viable options will be considered for inclusion in options report which will comprise an equalities review and further consultation with residents Libraries Consultation, Email, Webinars, Workshops, Other Council departments and Community groups Options to Cabinet 17 May 2021 followed by Phase 2 Libraries Consultation April 2021 Feedback on options from LGBTQ+ community on impact, positive or Libraries Consultation Phase 2 July 2021 negative, on gender identity or sexual orientation Librarias Canaultation Phase 2 Luly 2024 Feedback on options from the diverse range of Croydon's religious communities Libraries Consultation Phase 2 July 2021